 Figure 8.
 Temperature dependence of gain for one chip

 Similar to the previous section, the top section of Figure 8 shows the gain of the demonstrator circuit plotted against temperature.
 On the bottom of Figure 8, the currently chosen CAT configurations (0-7) for all three critical devices are plotted against temperature.
 This corresponds to the lookup table required for each individual chip and has been obtained by again finding the optimal ideal adjustment for each point and then selecting the closest configuration.
-Since there is only a finite number of CAT configurations, the temperature drift in gain can clearly be seen in Figure 8.
-However, like in the conceptual illustration in Figure 4, the absolute error in gain over temperature is improved.
+Since there are only a finite number of CAT configurations, the temperature drift in gain can clearly be seen in Figure 8.
+However, as in the conceptual illustration of Figure 4, the absolute error in gain over temperature is improved.

 4. Conclusions